 Why are Venezuelans using banknotes for artistic purposes rather than buying necessities?

-Using banknotes as a raw material is an example of the unintended consequence of a government printing too much currency.
-The excessive increase in bill printing has led to a new movement call “money-art”.
-The graphic designer Jose Leon claims that by drawing on devalued bills (photo posted in article) he manifests, in a creative and peaceful way, his disappointment with high Venezuelan inflation.
-In doing so, he also earns his living.
+Using banknotes as a raw material for artistic purposes is an example of the unintended consequence of government printing too much currency.
+The excessive increase in bills printing has led to a movement called "money-art".
+Money-art means to create art with money or about money.